manticoresoftware/manticoresearch/manual/Functions/Arrays_and_conditions_functions.md

 ```sql
 key_of_the_bucket = interval + offset * floor ( ( value - offset ) / interval )
 ```
 The histogram argument `interval` must be positive.
 The histogram argument `offset` must be positive and less than `interval`.
-It is used in aggregation, FACET, and grouping.
+It is used in aggregation, `FACET`, and grouping.

 Example: